sp-95/fuse-framework/CONTRIBUTING.rst

         $ flake8 ./tests

 #.
-The next step would be to run the test cases. `fuse-standard` uses pytest,
+The next step would be to run the test cases. `fuse-framework` uses pytest,
    you can run PyTest.
 Before you run pytest you should ensure all dependancies are installed: